 Several factors are making NW Cape Coral real estate an impressive market area.
-And we think it’s a good time to buy in the northwest Cape, so long as buyers look to the properties that merit investment and will be attractive for resale down the road.
-In this article, we discuss what factors are influencing growth in the NW Cape and what types of residential properties to consider for investment, retirement, a vacation home or a combination of those.
+And we think it’s a good time to buy in the northwest Cape.
+In this article, we discuss what factors are influencing growth in the NW Cape and what types of residential properties and vacant land to consider for investment, retirement, a vacation home or a combination of those.

 Where is Northwest Cape Coral?

 First, what region of Cape Coral are we talking about?
 Cape Coral is divided into four quadrants: the southeast, the southwest, the northwest, and northeast.
 The northwest region is described as being north of Embers Parkway, west of Santa Barbara Blvd, and south of Burnt Store Marina in Punta Gorda.
 Many home sites in the NW Cape are Direct Sailboat Access or Gulf Access (one or more fixed bridge) to the Gulf of Mexico and great fishing spots in Matlacha Pass and Pine Island Sound.